Ratchet & Clank Future: A Crack in Time: Plot

 Following the events of Quest for Booty, Dr. Nefarious has been assigned by the Zoni to repair Clank.
 In truth, the doctor is using the partnership as a front to find the key to a room called the "Orvus Chamber" from Clank's memories.
 When the Zoni deny him access, Nefarious betrays them and chases them away with his robotic forces, inadvertently allowing Clank to escape.
 He is eventually cornered by Nefarious, who reveals that he has been taken somewhere called the Great Clock, a Zoni construct designed to keep time and located in the center of the universe ("give or take fifty feet"), before being immobilized.

 At the same time, Ratchet and Captain Qwark are struck by a mysterious anomaly and crash-land on the planet Quantos in their search for Clank.
 Lord Vorselon, Nefarious' personal assassin, launches an attack on the planet's Fongoid population in search of someone named Alister Azimuth, mistaking Ratchet for them.
 After both the Fongoids and Qwark are captured, Ratchet repairs his ship with help from the Zoni and journeys to Vorselon's warship to rescue the hostages.
 Realizing that Azimuth could be a potential ally, he decides to track him down.
 Meanwhile, Clank is revived by Sigmund, the Junior Caretaker of the Great Clock.
 Sigmund helps Clank learn more about the Clock's function, to maintain temporal normality across the universe, and also asks for his help in repairing the temporal damage across multiple planets caused by Nefarious.
-Clank also meets Orvus, a Zoni and the Clock's designer, who converses with the robot as a digital program in his subconsciousness.
+Clank also meets Orvus, a Zoni and the Clock's designer, who converses with him as a digital program in his subconsciousness.
 He reveals that he is Clank's true creator and that he now leaves the Clock in his care.